-If you're a travel enthusiast, chances are you've come across a photo or video of Preikestolen.
-And if you're anything like me, you were likely amazed by the incredible landscape: a flat rock perched on the edge of a beautiful fjord in Norway.
+If you’re a travel enthusiast, chances are you’ve come across photos or videos of Preikestolen.
+And if you’re anything like me, you’ve probably been amazed by the striking landscape: a flat rock perched dramatically above a fjord in Norway.

-Preikestolen, also known as Pulpit Rock, is one of Norway's most famous landmarks.
-The plateau measures about 25m x 25m and sits 604 meters above the Lysenfjord.
+Preikestolen, also known as Pulpit Rock, is one of Norway’s most iconic landmarks.
+The plateau measures about 25m x 25m and rises 604 meters above Lysefjord.

-If that wasn't enough to convince you, take a look at Tom Cruise and Henry Cavell, who had an incredible duel right there at Pulpit Rock in 2018's Mission: Impossible – Fallout 😉
+If that’s not enough to convince you, take a look at Tom Cruise and Henry Cavell, who filmed a dramatic fight scene right there at Pulpit Rock in Mission: Impossible – Fallout (2018) 😉

-When I was planning my Norway itinerary, Preikestolen was at the top of my must-see list .
-I knew I couldn't visit Norway without experiencing the breathtaking view from Preikestolen.
+When planning my Norway itinerary, Preikestolen was at the top of my list.
+There was no way I was going to Norway and skipping Preikestolen.

 .

-Stavanger is Norway's third-largest city, with a charming center and a cool vibe.
+Stavanger is Norway’s third-largest city, with a charming center and a lively atmosphere.

-We stayed in a wonderful Airbnb, a house where the hosts live and rent it out when they are on vacation elsewhere.
-It was located in the Byhaugen region, and to go downtown we had to catch a bus.
+We stayed in a wonderful Airbnb, a home where the hosts live and rent it out when they travel.
+It was located in the Byhaugen area, and we needed to take a bus to reach downtown.

-If you prefer to stay in hotels, there are many options in Stavanger: the Radisson Blue Atlantic Hotel is a top choice and is where the bus we took to Preikestolen departs from.
-Other options include the Thon Hotel Stavanger and the historic Hotel Victoria, housed in a building dating back to the early 1900s.
+If you prefer hotels, there are many options in Stavanger.
+The Radisson Blu Atlantic Hotel is a great option and is where the bus to Preikestolen departs.
+Other choices include the Thon Hotel Stavanger and the historic Hotel Victoria, set in a building from the early 1900s.

-At the start of the trail, you'll find Preikestolen BaseCamp, which offers a range of accommodations, including both hotel rooms and cabins.
+At the start of the trail, you’ll find the Preikestolen BaseCamp, which offers several accommodation options, including hotel rooms and cabins.

 Check hotel availability and rates here: